ResurgentDev/local-rag-ollama-basic-demo/README.md

 ---

-📦 **Completed Demo Project** 📦
+📦 Completed Demo Project 📦 ⚠️ Work-in-Progress (WIP) ⚠️

-This repository is a finalized demonstration of a basic [RAG pipeline/feature set].
+This repository is both a finalized demonstration of a basic [RAG pipeline/feature set] and part of my ongoing personal learning journey as I explore development tools, concepts, and practices.
 Its purpose is to provide a simple, lightweight example for learning and reference.

+While there may be other tools available that achieve similar tasks, this repository serves an educational purpose, showcasing my exploration and development skills.

+I’m sharing this repository to:

+Invite constructive feedback to accelerate my learning.

+Help others who might benefit from similar exploration.

+Engage potential collaborators or employers who value growth and curiosity.

-While no active development or collaboration is planned, feedback is always welcome, and minor fixes or refinements may still occur.
-If you find value in this project, feel free to explore or get in touch with any questions!
+💡 While no active development or collaboration is planned for this repository, I welcome discussions, suggestions, and connections that could help refine and expand my work.
+Minor fixes or refinements may still occur.

+If you find value in this project and believe it could grow into something impactful, feel free to explore or get in touch with any questions!

 ---